Our People Funded Campaign Needs Your Help

-As a resident of Chelsea and Hell’s Kitchen for the past 28 years, my unique background as a small business owner, community activist, figure skating coach and lawyer — outside of the established political machine — make me the strongest candidate for City Council in 2021.
+A RESIDENT OF CHELSEA: As a resident of Chelsea and Hell’s Kitchen for the past 28 years, my unique background as a small business owner, community activist, figure skating coach and lawyer — outside of the established political machine — make me the strongest candidate for City Council in 2021.
 Not only do I lead with my heart, I choose the best policies that lead to genuine reform.
-I come to this office with this sensibility.
 Also, I have a coronavirus recovery economic agenda for tenants and small businesses to give them rent relief so they will survive and save our city.

 AN OBSERVER AND WRITER OF LOCAL POLITICS

 Frequently asked to speak on the inner workings of local politics, I can be often at rallies at City Hall, the Left Forum Conference and Midtown South Community Council.
 My populist political voice has been published in articles and op-eds for New York Daily News, The Villager, Metro New York, Chelsea Now, Westview News, 42st Magazine and The Clinton Chronicle.
 I was a former reporter and editor for the New York Law Journal and The Bond Buyer.